melinteflxrin/ML-Sound-Gestures/README.md

    - Place negative samples (not double claps) in `data/raw/negative/`
    - (Optional) Add more gesture folders for future expansion

 ## How It Works
 1. **Audio Normalization:** Normalize all audio files for consistent feature extraction.
 2. **Feature Extraction:** Extracts MFCC features from your audio files.
 3. **Model Training:** Trains an SVM classifier to recognize gestures.
 4. **Real-Time Detection:** Listens to your microphone, predicts gestures, and controls Spotify.

+> **Note**
+> The model only skips songs on double claps and ignores background noises (talking, coughs, typing, music, etc.).
+> For best results, include appropriate negative samples in your training data.

 ## Script Usage & Order